What is our process?

 For more information on our fee process see this link:

-To start building you project, the local council needs to give permission in the form of a Building or Resource Consent.
-For building consent to be approved by the council, various forms, plans, and documentation need to be compiled and submitted.
+To start building your project, the local council needs to give permission in the form of a Building or Resource Consent.
+For Building Consent to be approved by the Council, various forms, plans, and documentation needs to be compiled and submitted.

-Once construction is complete, the contractor will notify the structural engineer, and will need to issue a Sixth Schedule document to them.
-This document verifies that the contractor has completed construction according to the building consent plans.
+Once construction is complete, the contractor or builder will notify the structural engineer, and will need to issue a Sixth Schedule document to them.
+This document verifies that the contractor has completed construction according to the Building Consent plans.
 The structural engineer will then compile all construction monitoring reports carried out in step four, and determine whether they can issue a Producer Statement Four (PS4) document.

 The PS4 confirms the engineers professional opinion that the structural elements constructed have been completed according to the approved Building Consent.

-The Sixth Schedule, PS4 and Construction monitoring reports are issued to you or your architect for submission to the council.
-To apply for Code Compliance Certificate (CCC), you or your architect can submit these and other documents for council consideration, and a final council inspection will be set.
+The Sixth Schedule, PS4 and Construction monitoring reports are issued to you or your architect once the structural engineer has deemed satisfactory completion of their structural service.
+To apply for Code Compliance Certificate (CCC), you or your architect can submit these and other documents for council consideration.

-For more information on the Code of Compliance Certificate application process, please follow this link:
+For more information on the Code Compliance Certificate application process, please follow these links: